francoiskroll/FramebyFrame/README.md

 ## Installation

-Below uses the package `devtools`.
+Installation requires the package `devtools`.
 If you do not have it already, first run in R:

     install.packages("devtools")